Michel Denisot

-Michel Maurice Daniel Denisot ([miʃɛl mɔʁis danjɛl dənizo]; born 16 April 1945) is a French journalist, producer, television host and director of a football club.
-As of April 2021, Denisot is president of LB Châteauroux.
+Michel Maurice Daniel Denisot ([miʃɛl mɔʁis danjɛl dənizo]; born 16 April 1945) is a French journalist, producer, television host, and former football executive.
+He has served as the president of football clubs LB Châteauroux and Paris Saint-Germain.

 Early years

 At 15 Denisot began his career of journalist as a correspondent in the local press in Châteauroux.
 From 1968, he worked on the regional station of the ORTF of Limoges.
 He worked for stations in Poitiers, Bordeaux and Reims.

 From 1969, he worked on the gameshow Le Schmilblic, produced and presented by Guy Lux.

-1972–1984 : journalist on TF1
+1972–1984: journalist on TF1

 In 1972, he left Berry for Paris.
 He integrated the first of ORTF (before TF1).
 He fetched coffee or orange juice for Jean Lanzi and Jean-Pierre Elkabbach.

 In 1973, he worked at the third of ORTF (before FR3 and France 3) before returning to TF1 in 1975 to co-host Journal télévisé de 13 heures with Yves Mourousi and Claude Pierrard for 2 and a half years.

 In 1977, he integrated the sport division of TF1.
 From 1981 he hosted Téléfoot with Thierry Roland and was a football commentator.